clsn/ExtFuse/README.md

 # Usage and Options

 ExtFs works like a normal FUSE module, taking mount options with "`-o`".
 You need to give it "`-o path=/path/to/root`" to tell it what tree to parse.
 You should use a fully-qualified path, or the symbolic links will be relative and will probably point to the wrong place.
-You can also specify "`dbfile=/path/DatabaseFile.db`" to move the database file from its default place in `$HOME/EXTFS.db`.
-This can be handy if you have a large archive that isn't changing much: you can build the database file once and save it, then use the dbfile option and the "`scan`" option to tell it to use the database file as it is rather than actually walk the tree and rebuild it (use "`scan=n`").
+You can also specify "`dbfile=/path/DatabaseFile.db`" to move the database file from its default temporary file.
+This can be handy if you have a large archive that isn't changing much: you can build the database file once and save it, then use the dbfile option and the "`noscan`" option to tell it to use the database file as it is rather than actually walk the tree and rebuild it.
+You will also need to use the `noclean` option on the first mounting to tell ExtFs not to remove the database file when the extension file-system is unmounted.

+If the `dbfile` option is set to a directory, ExtFs will (attempt to) create a temporary file in that directory.
+By default, it goes wherever passes for "temporary"; generally `/tmp`.

 So you can do

-	$ extfs -o path=/big/archive/place,dbfile=/special/DB/place.db /mntpt
+	$ extfs -o path=/big/archive/place,dbfile=/special/DB/place.db,noclean /mntpt

 to build the table, and then later use

-	$ extfs -o path=/big/archive/place,dbfile=/special/DB/place.db,scan=n /mntpt
+	$ extfs -o path=/big/archive/place,dbfile=/special/DB/place.db,noscan,noclean /mntpt

 to mount it without rebuilding the database.
-The "`path`" option should not be required here, but it probably is at the moment.

 The `verbose` option just prints out a progress line for every 1000 files scanned when building the database.